 API Key Management feature is available for all of our subscription plans.
 If your subscription plan does not support global integrations, we recommend adding new API keys from the API Key Management tab in the Settings page and using these API keys for account-based configuration API requests as the API keys of the team integrations do not support these API requests.
 If you have access to the global integrations, you can continue using them for account-based configuration API requests, or use the new API Key Management functionality.

-API Key Management can be found in the Settings page under the App Settings section and can be accessed by account owners and admins.
-This section lists all of the API keys added for making account-based configuration API requests.
+API Key Management tab can be found in the Settings page and can be accessed by account owners and admins.
+This tab lists all of the API keys added for making account-based configuration API requests.
 These API keys are not tied to any integration.
 The list available in this tab does not include the API keys of the configured integrations.

 The main purpose of usage for these API keys is configuration based API requests.
 They can be used for configuration requests, some Alert API requests like Get Alert, List Alerts, and Incident API requests.
 Only Create Alert, Acknowledge Alert, Close Alert, and Add Note to Alert API requests are blocked for these API keys.

 To add an API key: